Iconic white-washed buildings with blue domes overlooking caldera on Santorini island, Cyclades, Greece

 Off-season (lower prices)

-Santorini, Greece is a Warm destination perfect for island and romantic.
+Santorini, Greece is a destination with a warm climate, perfect for caldera sunsets and volcanic beaches.
 The best time to visit is May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $110/day, while mid-range trips average $270/day.
+Budget travel costs around $128/day, while mid-range trips average $324/day.
 EU citizens need only ID.

 /day